DHTMLX/gantt-docs/data/api/gantt_addcalendar.md

 	check

 @short:
-	adds a calendar for a task or for a group of tasks
+	adds a calendar into Gantt

 @params:
 - calendar		object		an object with configuration of the calendar